 6. Become A Detective: Check before you trust

 Mark Littler LTD was established in 2016 and became a limited company in 2018.
 You can verify this information on a page called Companies House on the GOV.UK website.

 This page allows you to search for the name of a company so that you can check how long they have been around, if they sprang up from nowhere, or if they are even registered at all.
 This tool is a useful way to establish whether or not the company that you are considering buying from is worthy of your trust.

 You can also Google the names of the directors with the word ‘scam’ as an additional check.

 At Mark Littler LTD we are transparent from the word go.
 We are a fully licenced and registered company with offices in Congleton, Cheshire.
 Prefer to meet face to face?
 You can make an appointment to come and visit us and see what we are all about, we can also do online video conferences if you cannot reach us in person.

-7. To Trade or Not To Trade?
-Can you trade in whisky casks?
+7. Can you trade in whisky casks?

-“anyone carrying on a trade or business concerned with the buying, selling, importation, exportation, dealing in, or handling of excise goods, and the financing or facilitation of any such transactions or activities.”
+The definition of a revenue trader can be seen in Excise Notice 196: “anyone carrying on a trade or business concerned with the buying, selling, importation, exportation, dealing in, or handling of excise goods, and the financing or facilitation of any such transactions or activities.”

-At Mark Littler customers are at the heart of what we do.
+At Mark Littler Ltd. customers are at the heart of what we do.
 We started selling casks of whisky because it had become clear that there was a dearth of information available to the public on how to invest in whisky, and that this was resulting in people buying casks that were not suitable for them.